 - Admission Requirements for All Nursing Applicants

 - Applicants must have official high school transcripts validating completion of high school, home school, or official documentation of GED on file in the Office of Admissions and Records.
 Applicants must have official college transcripts on file in the Office of Admissions and Records if applicable.

 - Pre-admission nursing tests of essential academic skills taken at Germanna are required.
 Scores on the pre-admission nursing tests are expected to be a mini- mum score of 45% or greater in all four areas (Math, Science, English and Reading) for admission to the nursing program.
 Preadmission nursing test scores are accepted if completed within three years prior to applying to the nursing program.
 Advanced Standing (LPN to RN) applicants are exempt from preadmission nursing tests if prerequisites of biology, chemistry, and algebra or equivalents have been completed with a minimum grade of “C”within five years prior to applying to the nursing program.

 - The application process includes receipt of a completed College application, official transcripts of all secondary and postsecondary courses attempted or completed, and a completed request for transcript evaluation form by the Office of Admissions and Records.
 Applicants are to submit the completed Nursing Program application, transcripts, and a copy of their pre-admission nursing test scores to any Germanna Welcome Center.
 Applicants must subscribe to a Division of Nursing and Health Technologies approved online criminal history report.
 Evidence of a criminal history report must be submitted for review with the nursing application.
 Applicants are responsible for fees associated with this report.
 Applicants who have committed a felony/misdemeanor may not be offered admission.
 The Board of Nursing may deny any application for licensure if the applicant has committed a felony/misdemeanor under laws of the Commonwealth of Virginia or of the United States.

 - Applicants must have signed student/advisor worksheets on file in the Nursing Office prior to applying to the nursing program.
-Copies of the worksheet may be downloaded from http://www.germanna.edu/nursing/advising/
+Download copies of the nursing advising worksheet from the Nursing Advising web page.

 - Requirements for admission into the nursing program are specific and admission is selective and competitive.